-Students from our entering class participated in medical missions across the globe, tutoring, mentoring and coaching, all with the intent to serve others.
+Students from our entering class participated in medical missions across the globe, tutoring, mentoring, and coaching, all with the intent to serve others.
 Several have served in AmeriCorps, the Peace Corps, and Jesuit Volunteer Corps.
-Students in the entering class have been involved in the health and patient care fields as licensed emergency medical technicians, nurses, translators, certified nursing assistants, researchers, public health educators, and scribes to name a few.
-Some have pursued other careers such as the military, firefighting, and teaching and founded organizations and non-profits.
+Students in the entering class have been involved in the health and patient care fields as licensed emergency medical technicians, nurses, translators, certified nursing assistants, researchers, public health educators, and scribes, to name a few.
+Some have pursued other careers including the military, firefighting, and teaching, as well as founded organizations and non-profits.
 They also excel in non-academic areas including a variety of talents in athletics, music, and dance.

 How will you contribute to this diversity in the future?

 Fall 2017 Entering Class Snapshot:

 - Average age of 24 years, ranging from 20 to 36 years of age

 - Varied ethnic backgrounds including but not limited to (as self-described): Armenian, African-American, Asian Indian, Chinese, Filipino, Hispanic, Korean, Pakistani, Sri Lankan, and Tongan

 - Average Graduate GPA: 3.78